scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-06-23-the-rich-are-different-from-you-and-me.md

-## “The rich are different from you and me.”
+## "The rich are different from you and me."

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/06/rich-different
  * Monday, June 23, 2014